datacharmer/dbdeployer/README.md

 ## Command line completion

 There is a file ``./docs/dbdeployer_completion.sh``, which is automatically generated with dbdeployer API documentation.
-If you want to use bash completion on the command line, simply copy the file to the bash completion directory.
+If you want to use bash completion on the command line, copy the file to the bash completion directory.
 For example:

     # Linux
     $ sudo cp ./docs/dbdeployer_completion.sh /etc/bash_completion.d